OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## Maintain nodes

-One great benefit of Highly Available Octopus is the ability to update and restart one or more nodes, while still allowing the rest of the Octopus Deploy cluster to keep serving requests and performing deployments.
+One great benefit of a Highly-Available Octopus instance is the ability to update and restart one or more nodes, while still allowing the rest of the Octopus Deploy cluster to keep serving requests and performing deployments.

+This section contains useful information on how to maintain the nodes in your Octopus High Availability cluster, along with specific things to know when running a Highly-Available Octopus instance

 - [Maintaining High Availability nodes](/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md)